voxtourai/voxtourai.github.io/_apis/upload-image.md

 order: 3
 ---

-<div>The Upload Image API allows users to upload an image file and receive a unique image ID in response.
+<div>uploadImage API allows users to upload an image file and receive a unique image ID in response.
 This API supports multipart form data and requires an API key for authentication.</div>

 <h3>Key Features</h3>
 <ol>